children cook at school in england

 When was the first time you cooked something?
 Your first contact with a hob, an oven or even fire?

-Did you know that 11-year-old children learn how to cook in English schools?
+Did you know that 11-year-old children learn to cook in English schools?

 You probably have many questions.
 In this post, I’m going to answer them and share the recipes my son has already tried.